sjain1992/awesome-tech/docs/elasticsearch.md

 - [Which ELK Stack Solution Is Right for You? 🌟🌟🌟](https://dzone.com/articles/which-elk-stack-solution-is-right-for-you) Clare Avieli takes a look at four cloud-hosted ELK solutions that all seek to offer an easy and scalable way to use stack and summarizes her results.
 - [Anatomy of an Elasticsearch Cluster: Part I](http://insightdataengineering.com/blog/elasticsearch-crud/)
     - [Anatomy of an Elasticsearch Cluster: Part II](http://insightdataengineering.com/blog/elasticsearch-core/)
+- [DZone: Deep Dive Into Elasticsearch 🌟🌟](https://dzone.com/articles/deep-dive-intonbspelasticsearch) In this presentation, we are going to discuss how Elasticsearch handles the various operations like insert, update, delete.
+We would also cover what is an inverted index and how segment merging works.

 [![dzone_which_elk_solution](images/dzone_which_elk_solution.png)](https://dzone.com/articles/which-elk-stack-solution-is-right-for-you)